Module 5: Inclusive Literacy

 What Makes Literacy Inclusive?

-The term literacy makes us think about books and students learning to read and write using printed words on paper.
-Literacy also includes being able to communicate, to take in, and to share information in a wider variety of ways.
-Literacy instruction in schools must reflect the diversity of the school and community.
-We need to prepare students to use literacy by ensuring the use of:
+The term literacy makes us think about books and students learning to read and write using printed words on paper, but in fact literacy is broader than this.
+Literacy goes beyond being able to communicate, to take in, and to share information in a wider variety of ways.

-• Materials, both traditional and technology based, that represent the home, school, local community, and national and international cultural communities
+• Materials, both traditional and technology-based, that represent the home, school, local community, and national and international cultural communities

 • Different types or forms of literacy that represent the skills they need to learn: